What is an I-20 and how do I get one?

 I received the I-20 from a school, which I used to get my student visa.
 But recently I received another I-20 from a different school, which I would prefer to attend.
 What should I do?

 Apply again for a new visa based on the new I-20.

-What types of things are the US consular's looking for in terms of proof that the applicant will come back to his/her home country?
-How much assets or liquid cash are they looking for?
+What is the US consulate looking for in terms of proof that the applicant will come back to his/her home country?
+How many assets or liquid cash are they looking for?

-There is no official fixed amount or numbers specified by immigration and visa authorities.
+There is no officially fixed amount or numbers specified by immigration and visa authorities.